 Restrictions on Possession of Animals

 Westminster citizens are permitted to own/harbor no more than three dogs or cats.
 Please check the municipal code for restrictions on exotic animals (snakes, lizards, etc.) and small animals (rabbits, guinea pigs, hamsters, etc.).
-Chickens, bees and livestock are not allowed.
+Livestock is not allowed.

 It is unlawful for the owner of an animal (including cats) to fail to restrain it from running at large.
 If an animal is caught at large and is not spayed/neutered, the court can assess a $275 fine for a first offense.
 Of this fine, $200 can be waived upon proof of spay/neuter given to the court.

 It is unlawful for the owner of any animal to deprive such animal of adequate and wholesome food and water, protection from the elements, opportunity for exercise, adequate veterinary care, or to otherwise neglect the animal in such a manner as to endanger its health or cause it to suffer.

 It is unlawful to allow an animal to disturb any person by audible sound.
 First complaints are issued a warning; subsequent complaints within one year can result in a summons to court.
 The city's barking dog ordinance can be found in the City Code under Title VI (6-7-7).